Ph.D. in Wind Science & Engineering

 Internship Policies and Procedures

-- A Faculty member will make contact with national laboratories, private industry, or governmental agencies based on the student's area of research.
+on the student's area of research.
 The goal is to make internship beneficial to both

-- The Internship is for one summer (12 weeks) but can vary from 3 to 4 months.
+- The Internship is for one summer (12 weeks) but can be extended into long semester.

-- Interns are funded based on stipend/salary provided by the host institution and cost of off-site living.
+- Interns are funded based on stipend/salary provided by the host organization and cost

-- Must be registered for 6 credit hours in Interdisciplinary Studies (IS) 5000.
+- Students must be registered for 6 credit hours in Interdisciplinary Studies (IS) 5031

-With regard to internship requirements for IS 5000 (6 hours) registration, we require the following:
+With regard to internship requirements for IS 5031 (6 hours) registration, we require

-- A 1-page update at 8 weeks submitted to the advisor.
+- A 1-page update at 8 weeks submitted to the committee chair.

 - A final report (10-20 pages) due on the day of completion of internship.

-- A presentation to all faculty and students upon return to TTU (usually in the
+- A presentation to all NWI faculty and students upon return to TTU (usually in the